 3. Practice asana prior to meditation to prepare the body-mind, making it easier to sit without sore knees and backs while we focus on the subtler elements of our being.

 5. Engage in a mixture of meditative practices.
-Start with a concentration-based style of practice—meditating using the breath and a mantra.
+Start with a concentration-based style of practice, such as meditating using the breath and a mantra.
 Then go into mindfulness practice by observing what is arising.
-One of the best breaths to use to stay grounded in meditation is Ujjayi, throat breathing, performed very softly and gently.
+One of the best breaths to use to stay grounded in meditation is Ujjayi or throat breathing, performed very softly and gently.

 8. A symbol of higher consciousness, such as a candle flame, or some image that attracts our minds to higher inspiration, is often a useful tool to spur us on during practice.
 Tell your students to hold this image in your heart and mind as they practice.